bluesky314/MLheuristics.github.io/_posts/2021-02-22-bgremoval.md

 layout: post
 title: A friendly introduction to Background Removal
 ---
-A friendly introduction to Background Removal and thoughts that went into creating Erase.BG
+A friendly introduction to Background Removal and some of it's challenges.

 ---